 When to Use It

-- Meal Times: Transform lunch into a focus practice.
+- Meal Times: Transform lunch into an attention practice.

 - Commutes/Breaks: Make walking mindful.